Glosserr/mi349_blog/README.md

-# boilerplate
+# Coding&Carnivores
-Basic HTML and CSS setup for simple web design
+A Blog site for my MI 349 class!